LeanerCloud/AutoSpotting/README.md

 This needs to be done for every single group where you want it enabled, otherwise the group is ignored.
 If you have lots of groups you may want to script it in some way.

+### Updates and Downgrades ###

+The software doesn't auto-update anymore(it used to in the first few versions), so you will need to manually perform updates using CloudFormation.

+The updates need the first 8 characters of the git commit SHA of the version you would like to use, no matter if it is old or new.

+Assuming you want to update to the version with the git commit SHA hash starting with d34db33f, you will need to perform a CloudFormation stack update in which you change the "LambdaZipPath" stack parameter into "dv/lambda_d34db33f.zip".

 ### Uninstallation ###